Aurora-source/zero-latency/README.md

 ---

-## How to run
+#### How to run –

+All scripts provided can be run on any platform, any device and any of nuscenes dataset ( mini / trainval ) you simply need to set the right env variable for that.
+If that’s too much pain then stick to using the default values, i.e. let’s say to run evaluate-mini.py it by default only uses the mini dataset.
+Go to Key environment variables at the bottom for more info.

-### Export model weights
+### Exporting model weights {requires checkpoints/best_1.pt to be present} (Optional if models downloaded from drive)

-Before running inference, export the raw training checkpoint to inference-ready formats:
+Before running inference, export the raw training checkpoint to inference-ready formats ( but there is no need if you have already download the exported models from models folder in our [Google Drive](https://drive.google.com/drive/folders/16s7dJhrjQLzVtm-OpdlNWsWP6TRgp2OP?usp=sharing) and placed them at models/ folder )  :

 ```powershell
 python export_model.py